jdc5549/coupled-networks/README.md

 ### Smart Grid Model

 The smart grid model uses a physics-based DC power flow cascading failure simulator (CFS), ```dcsimsep.m```, to provide a more realistic model of failures in the power grid.
 This mode is activated by setting ```real``` to true.
-Cascades occur across networks occur in a similar manner to the cooupled topological model with the differences detailed in the accompanying paper [Reducing Cascading Failure Risk by Increasing Infrastructure Network Interdependency](http://arxiv.org/abs/1410.6836).
+Cascades occur across networks occur in a similar manner to the cooupled topological model with the differences detailed in the accompanying paper [Increased Infrastructure Network Interdependence Can Reduce Vulnerability](http://arxiv.org/abs/1410.6836).
 If ```real``` is true then the ```couplednetworks``` is being called by the CFS and node outages are read from a file created by the CFS model.

 ```cn_runner.m``` is a wraper for running from an HPC cluster or from a workstation - set by ```batch_mode```, true for cluster and false for workstation.
 It creates a network based on the config.json settings but the network is only used to determine which nodes to remove in the case that the ```outages_from_file``` is false or the ```p_value``` called for is not found in the ```outages_from_file``` csv.
 Once the nodes to remove are determined cmp_dcsimsep is called.